Everything you need to know to plan your visit to Luxor

 Are you planning to spend one day in Luxor (or more)?
 But now you are unsure about the best things to do in Luxor?
 Then, you are in for a surprise: Ancient Theben (how the city was once called) has plenty of tourist attractions to keep you occupied for a week!

 No, I’m not joking.
 The city is as old as it gets (Thebes was inhabited ever since around 3200 BC!), and many monuments from the time of the Pharaohs remain – some of them virtually unscathed.
 As there are so many stunning landmarks and UNESCO World Heritage sites, and it’s easy to get sidetracked, I compiled a list of the top 15 places you have to visit!
+But make sure to read my complete Egypt travel guide as well for further tips.

 The ancient city on the banks of the River Nile truly is a must-stop in any Egypt itinerary (make sure to check out mine).
 As many travelers also worry about safety in Egypt, you should read my Egypt safety report before you go (but yes, it’s safe!).